marchof/java-almanac/site/content/features/stringtemplates.md

 message = "Hello, %s!
 Next year, you'll be %d.".formatted(name, age + 1);
 ```

-or
+`MessageFormat` is similar, but optimized for internationalization:

 ```
 message = MessageFormat.format("Hello, {0}!
 Next year, you''ll be {1,choice,0≤{1}|50<even wiser}.",
    name, age + 1);
 ```

-Now the contents of the composite string is easier to make out, but the variable parts are separated from their final location.
+In both cases, the contents of the composite string is easier to make out, but the variable parts are separated from their final location.

 Many programming languages provide *interpolation* of expressions that are embedded inside a string.
 (The Merriam-Webster dictionary [defines “interpolate”](https://www.merriam-webster.com/dictionary/interpolate) as “to insert between other things or parts”.)
 Java 21 adds a preview feature with the same capability.
 Here is how it looks like: